saber-games/expeditions-guides/docs/map_modding/creating_a_map/references/reference_browser.md

 Before you start using Reference Browser, make sure to generate the previews for the references.
 To do this:

 1. Click the **Create preview for all references** button in the toolbar.
-The browser will scan all the references and create previews.

-   **NOTE**: It may take some time, depending on the number of references.
+The browser will scan all the references and create previews Note that it may take some time, depending on the number of references.

    ![](./media/ref_create_preview.png)